 Content (information) marketing

-Research shows that >60% of customers that leave a business do so simply because they do not feel valued and / or the supplier does not communicate with them on a regular basis.
+Research shows that >60% of customers that leave a business do so simply because they do not feel valued and/or the supplier does not communicate with them regularly.
 Quality, relevant (not sales copy) information both aids customer retention and makes a supplier more trustworthy.

 In B2B markets members of the purchasing decision making team are much more likely to seek out the information they need than to wait for a supplier to push it their way.
-If the decisions makers most trusted sources of information (industry journals, blogs or trade association information) can be identified and useful, relevant information can be posted to those sources they can only boost the trustworthiness of a business.
+If the decision makers most trusted sources of information (industry journals, blogs or trade association information) carry relevant information on the supplier this can boost the trustworthiness of that business.

 It can take months, often years, to build credibility in B2B markets but that credibility and trust can be destroyed in an instant by poor service or a negative employee experience.
-All businesses encounter problems at some stage, the ways these problems are dealt with can actually increase the trustworthiness of a supplier, or if the experience is negative, take years to recover.
+All businesses encounter problems at some stage, the way these problems are dealt with can actually increase the trustworthiness of a supplier.
+However, if the experience is negative, it can take years to recover.